 If you read the first three in a marketing brochure, you’d probably gloss over them as generic pretty quickly.
 But the fourth one; ‘Commercially Minded’ isn’t perhaps as typical to see.
-Let’s face it though, unless your people are commercially minded – you literally have zero chance of fulfilling your Vision – you’ll run out of cash way before you get anywhere near.
+Let’s face it though unless your people are commercially minded – you literally have zero chance of fulfilling your Vision – you’ll run out of cash way before you get anywhere near.

 Why are they important?

 It can be extraordinarily easy to become over-focused on outcomes.
 Outcomes matter, for sure, but if the way in which you go about achieving them is wrong, the outcomes themselves risk becoming irrelevant.
-Not only that – but organisations are ultimately nothing more than the sum of the people within them.
+Not only that – but organizations are ultimately nothing more than the sum of the people within them.
 The need for basic rules about how you want those people to work together is no different as to why the game of soccer needs rules.
 They exist to give a common purpose to your team (scoring goals), and to provide boundaries as to what people can to do achieve that purpose (no foul play).

 Your Focus Areas